-2. You don’t need to copyright your work with Songrite or any other body to prove your copyright ownership if you keep drafts and hard copies of your work safe, quote ” Copyright exists the moment a piece of music; a song or lyric is committed to any form of tangible media” so you could spend money registering works for no reason, other then peace of mind.
+2. You don’t need to copyright your work with Songrite or any other body to prove your copyright ownership if you keep drafts and hard copies of your work safe, quote ” Copyright exists the moment a piece of music; a song or lyric is committed to any form of tangible media” so you could spend money registering works for no reason, other than peace of mind.

-Other Reading On Jabberdi That May interest You…
+Other Reading On Jabberdi That May Interest You…

-Singer Songwriter Lyricist what’s your dream
+Singer Songwriter-Lyricist what’s your dream